Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Discussion

-\emph{Related platform-agnostic IoT works.} Several IoT works have measured network traffic to detect data sharing.
+Several IoT works have measured network traffic to detect data collection and sharing.
 For example,~\cite{mazhar2020characterizing,huang2020iot,ren-imc19, saidi-imc20,mandalari-pets21} have shown that tracking is common in several IoT platforms, regardless of the presence of specific apps/skills.
-A difference between our findings and the ones of the above works is that Amazon smart speakers in our study contact additional endpoints from Amazon, skills vendors, and third-parties that have never been reported before.
-For example, with respect to the endpoints reported in a 2021 study~\cite{mandalari-pets21}, we have observed 4 new Amazon domains (acsechocaptiveportal.com, amazon-dss.com, a2z.com, amazonalexa.com.), 2 skills-specific endpoints (see \emph{skills} row in Table~\ref{table:domains_list}) and 12 new third-party endpoints (see \emph{third party} row in Table~\ref{table:domains_list}).
-A possible explanation could be the change in Amazon's ecosystem since it was last studies, e.g., api.amazonalexa.com may have replaced api.amazon.com, no longer contacted.
+In contrast to prior work, our study identifies that Alexa Echo smart speakers contact previously unreported endpoints from Amazon, skills vendors, and third parties.
+For example, with respect to the endpoints reported in a 2021 study~\cite{mandalari-pets21}, we have observed 4 new Amazon domains (\url{acsechocaptiveportal.com}, \url{amazon-dss.com}, \url{a2z.com}, \url{amazonalexa.com}), 2 skills-specific endpoints (see \emph{skills} row in Table~\ref{table:domains_list}) and 12 new third party endpoints (see \emph{third party} row in Table~\ref{table:domains_list}).
+A possible explanation could be the change in Alexa Echo ecosystem since it was last studied, e.g., \url{api.amazonalexa.com} may have replaced \url{api.amazon.com}, which was no longer contacted.